DanielChau128/Git-intro/README.md

 - Daniel

-Ecclectic blog test for a chicken crossing a road
+Ecclectic test blog for a chicken crossing a road.

+Hopefully this will turn into a nice little website, but who knows.